joewagner/scalper/README.md

 scalper
 =======

-A ticket store designed to allow an application to use an express app to do auth for a socket.io app
+A ticket store designed to allow an application to use an express app to do auth for a socket.io app.  compatible with Express 4

 Installation
 ============